netmindz/AuroraDrop-LXP/README.md

 AuroraDrop creates and runs multiple random patterns based on audio input from your PC, and renders them in a sequenced, multi-parallelized, unpredictable flow.
 Thrown in are a few random effects, some image manipulations and complimentary fixed and re-active animations, also borrowed from the Jason's Auroa demo.

-AuroraDrop currently works with HUB75 matrix panels, and now, at an experimental level, on standard LED strip based panels (though not quite as fast) and the TTGO TFT Dev Board.
+AuroraDrop currently works with HUB75 matrix panels, and now, at an experimental level, on standard LED strip based panels (though not quite as fast) and the TTGO TFT Dev Board and T-Watch.

 Details for wiring your ESP32 to a HUB75 panel can be found on mrfaptastic's ESP32-HUB75-MatrixPanel-I2S-DMA project page. https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA#2-wiring-esp32-with-the-led-matrix-panel